bashtage/linearmodels/doc/source/panel/faq.rst

 Implementation Choices
 ----------------------

-While the implmentation of the panel estimators is similar to Stata, there are some differenced worth noting.
+While the implementation of the panel estimators is similar to Stata, there are some differenced worth noting.

 Clustered Covariance with Fixed Effects